 TAWS Functions

-The TAWS function in the ISS should contain terrain database to support enhanced terrain displays and alerts.
+The TAWS function in the 2G ISS should contain terrain and obstacle databases, compliant with ARINC 813 and ARINC 815, to support enhanced terrain displays and alerts.
 It should be possible to indicate to the flight deck crew, through aural or visual annunciation, the current version of the terrain database.
 The system should contain the following functions as described in ARINC 762:

 Basic GPWS functions: Modes 1 through 5